wetlife/journal/linuxPowerUseQuickStylee.md

 ### How to Read This Document
 - Code is written within a code-block, as so: `foo`.
 - Text which is to be written at the command-prompt is preceded by the traditional user-prompt-character, as so: `$ *foo*`.
+- When using commands from here preceded by a prompt, do not enter the prompting character, `$`.

 ## Install
 Arch is wonderful for AUR and maintaining a paradigm of allowing users to install only what they need within a system consisting of a custom kernel and a minimal set of utilities.
 - Arch Installation

 ## From a Fresh Install

 ### Install All Software Used Here